Sunday, October 10, 2021

 I associate such a way of thinking with 'Buddhist Modernism' rather than traditional Buddhism.
 It is a mixture of Buddhism and Romantic aesthetic values.
 Consider instead the words by 13th-century Zen master Dōgen.
 On the flower transmission to Mahākāśyapa, Dōgen comments: "If Shakyamuni dislikes the verbal and prefers to twirl the flower, he should have saved the twirling for after speaking" (2011, 160).
 Dōgen emphasizes the absolute necessity for verbal instruction: "Those who have not heard a genuine master's instructions, though they may sit on a meditation seat like a buddha, have not even dreamed of the way things really are" (2011, 160).
 In other words, the stones in Ono's Stone Piece or the stones in Lee Ufan's sculptures are not enough to guide us to liberation, but they intimate the state of liberation in profound ways.

 With this last statement, we seem to have made it back to an instrumental view of art with which we began this essay—the view of art as an upāya and as a pedagogical teaching method.
 Aśvaghoṣa's view of art was that of bitter medicine mixed with honey.
 But at the same time, the art of Ono and Lee that we are discussing here is fundamentally different from Aśvaghoṣa's poem Saudarananda and the process of simply 'beautifying' Buddhist sermons by delivering these with a pleasant melody or 'good voice' (好聲 hǎoshēng).
 In his text “Beyond Being and Nothingness: On Sekine Nobuo”, Lee comments that Sekine, with his 1968 piece Phase—Mother Earth created a situation where "objects were transmogrified into dharmakāya" (2011, 112).
 In other words, the audience who encountered this work encountered phenomena as emptiness–as the body (kāya) of Dharma.
-They encountered how "[p]henomena, always unborn, are the Thus-gone-one" (Rangzom Chökyi Zanpo quoted in Köppl, 2008, 99).
+They encountered how "[p]henomena, always unborn, are the Thus-gone-one" (Rangzom Chökyi Zanpo quoted in Köppl 2008, 99).
 What we are talking about here is a process in which art directly attunes the audience to states of seeing things as they are and where it tastes the liberating insights into emptiness gained therefrom.

 When reading Lee's writings, we are struck by how much he emphasizes this as the purpose of his art.
 It is all about creating conditions in which the audience can see things as they are–to create "ruptures in the ordinary everydayness" (2018, 156) so that it can see things as empty.
 When we return from these art experiences, it is like we return to saṃsāra from a brief escape: “[t]ime becomes continuous again” and “[t]he gap is closed and turns into space where the surroundings remain unseen” (2018, 156).
 I believe Lee would not mind referring to his sculptures and paintings as the 'honey' that makes these rapturous moments possible.
 This art is not downgraded by being called upāya but rather it is a sign of its supreme accomplishments.